 Some things you may want to try to improve nocturia include:

 If none of these behavioral options work, you’ll need to make a visit to your doctor to rule out some of the other potential causes of your nocturia.
-Your doctor can also prescribe a medication specifically for nocturia to help eliminate your nighttime bathroom trips (Noctiva, the first FDA approved treatment of nocturia has recently become available).
+Your doctor can also prescribe a medication specifically for nocturia to help eliminate your nighttime bathroom trips.

 Need help finding a specialist near you?
 Use our specialist finder!